 Early Origins of the Tasler family

 The surname Tasler was first found in Bedfordshire (Old English: Bedanfordscir), located in Southeast-central England, formerly part of the Anglo-Saxon kingdom of Mercia, where they held a family seat as Lords of the Manor.
 After the Battle of Hastings in 1066, William, Duke of Normandy, having prevailed over King Harold, granted most of Britain to his many victorious Barons.
 It was not uncommon to find a Baron, or a Bishop, with 60 or more Lordships scattered throughout the country.
 These he gave to his sons, nephews and other junior lines of his family and they became known as under-tenants.
 They adopted the Norman system of surnames which identified the under-tenant with his holdings so as to distinguish him from the senior stem of the family.
 After many rebellious wars between his Barons, Duke William, commissioned a census of all England to determine in 1086, settling once and for all, who held which land.
 He called the census the Domesday Book, indicating that those holders registered would hold the land until the end of time.
 Hence, Willmund de Taissel was recorded in the Domesday Book of 1086 in Bedfordshire.

 Early History of the Tasler family

 This web page shows only a small excerpt of our Tasler research.
-Another 155 words (11 lines of text) are included under the topic Early Tasler History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1548, 1585 and 1548 are included under the topic Early Tasler History in all our PDF Extended History products and printed products wherever possible.

 Tasler Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Tasler are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Tasler include Tassell, Tassel, Taisel, Taisell, Tasell, Tassle and others.

 Early Notables of the Tasler family (pre 1700)

 More information is included under the topic Early Tasler Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Tasler family

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Tasler, or a variant listed above: Robert Tassell, who came to Virginia in 1635; John Tassell, who settled in Maryland in 1673; William Tassell, who settled in Maryland in 1673; and George Tassell, who settled in Maryland in 1718..